Billy Snedden: Speaker of the House

 One of his most memorable actions as Speaker occurred in February 1982, when a Labor frontbencher, Bob Hawke, referred to then Prime Minister, Malcolm Fraser, as a "liar" during question time.
 Fraser was answering a question about two joint royal commissions being conducted in Victoria at the time.
 Fraser allegedly selectively quoted a statement by the Victorian Leader of the Opposition, John Cain, which provoked Hawke to call Fraser a liar.
 Snedden followed parliamentary procedure and asked Hawke to withdraw the remark.
 When Hawke refused, Snedden named him and a motion for his suspension was moved.
 Snedden later wrote: "It was his [Fraser's] instigation which was making the Parliament unworkable, not the Opposition's response, like the classroom situation where the smart little man hits the fellow next to him who retaliates and is seen by the teacher".
 Members of the Opposition had by that point taken up "liar" as a chant, which put Snedden in the position where he would have to name every member, one by one.
 After realising that the House would be unworkable for that sitting day, he declined to put the motion for Hawke's suspension.

 Fraser was furious and attempted to intimidate Snedden into punishing Hawke for not withdrawing or take his "punishment".
 Snedden refused and was convinced that he would be replaced as Speaker but, once Fraser realised that he had no support in the Liberal Party to remove Snedden from office, he sent a conciliatory message.

-With the defeat of the Fraser Government in 1983 and the election of Dr Harry Jenkins Sr. as Speaker, Snedden resigned from Parliament on 21 April 1983.
+With the defeat of the Fraser government in 1983 and the election of Dr Harry Jenkins Sr. as Speaker, Snedden resigned from Parliament on 21 April 1983.
 In doing so, he honoured a feature of his 1979 paper.
 He believed that if he stayed in Parliament, he might be called on for advice on his successor's rulings, which would be undesirable because it would undermine the Chair.
 He said, "I am very conscious that, under the Westminster convention, when the Speaker leaves the chair he leaves the House.
 I think this is right."
 He formally resigned from Parliament later that day.

 Later life

-When the Fraser government was defeated by Hawke in 1983, Snedden immediately resigned from Parliament.
+When the Fraser government was defeated by Hawke in 1983, Snedden immediately resigned from Parliament after 28 years of service.
 He separated from his wife, Lady Snedden, and was later to withdraw from public life as his health declined from atherosclerosis and heart disease.
 Snedden was Chairman of the Melbourne Football Club from 1981 to 1986, later a Director of the Victorian Football League and also Patron of the Professional Boxing Association of Australia.